top of page

 Said when a rainbow appears before the path of one who was on a business journey.
 Such a rainbow is regarded the same as meeting a red-eyed person-a sign of bad luck.
 Better to turn around and go home

-According to Joseph Nāwahī, in talking about the appearance of rainbows:
+According to Joseph Nāwahī, in talking about the appearance of rainbows (translated quote):

-The explanation of the genuine true source and interpreting, the understood customs about the rainbow that the mana of the gods placed in the blue vault of heaven; it is one of the native knowledge foundations that was reliable in the knowing spirit that the gods gave to man, as a way to help i his native understanding of the very exalted grand mana of the gods (Nāwāhī, 1893).
+"In explaining and interpreting the genuine source of the customs that were understood about rainbows, it is the power of the gods placed in the blue vault of heaven; it is one of the native knowledge foundations that was reliable, the all knowing spirit that the gods gave to man, as a way to help in his native understanding of the very exalted grand power of the gods (Nāwāhī, 1893)."

 According to some medical practiioners, the presence (of a rainbow) is a good thing.